Marlborough Partners Listed by LeakBazaar Ransomware Group

 On May 7, 2026, Marlborough Partners, a prominent European capital solutions advisor, appeared on the LeakBazaar ransomware leak site with internal files exfiltrated during a ransomware attack.
 The firm, which has raised over €56 billion across 373 transactions, provides advisory services to private equity, corporate, and public sector clients.
 Anyone whose personal or financial details appear in those files — clients, counterparties, employees, or their families — now faces heightened risk of identity theft, fraud, and targeted doxxing.

 Public reporting indicates that Marlborough Partners was listed on the LeakBazaar ransomware group’s public leak site on May 7, 2026.
 The data consists of internal files exfiltrated following a ransomware incident.
 Exact volume and specific data types remain unclear from available reporting, but typical ransomware leaks at this stage often include contracts, financial models, client correspondence, employee records, and personal identifiable information.
-The firm operates four offices across Europe and maintains detailed records on high-value transactions, increasing the likelihood that sensitive personal and corporate data was exposed.
+The firm operates four offices across Europe and maintains detailed records on high-value transactions, increasing the likelihood that sensitive personal and corporate data may have been exposed.

 Why This Matters for You and Your Family